Alaska Lease Agreement By Type (6)

 Habitability Requirements: Standard Health and Safety Codes

-Summary (§ 34.03.100↗): Landlords in Alaska must make their rental units habitable for their tenants that meets the standard health and safety codes.
+Landlords in Alaska must make their rental units habitable for tenants that meet the standard health and safety codes.[8]

 - Tenants must notify landlords in writing of any necessary repairs or issues with the property.